 What is Hernia Repair Mesh?

-Complications of Hernia Repair Mesh
+What are the Complications of Bard Hernia Repair Mesh?

 There are many complications that may develop after undergoing hernia mesh surgery.
-When the mesh implant is inserted incorrectly, some have seen that the mesh implant migrates from its original position.
+When Bard hernia mesh implant is inserted incorrectly, some have seen that the mesh implant migrates from its original position.
 Others have developed Seromas, which are pockets of fluid that require surgery to be removed.
 There have also been reports of the mesh moving and perforating other organs as well as becoming stuck to internal tissue.

-What Injuries are Associated with Hernia Mesh?
+What Injuries are Associated with Defective Hernia Mesh?

-The medical conditions associated with defective hernia mesh include: erosion of the mesh, mesh migration, sepsis, bowel paralysis, perforation of internal organs, fistula, seroma, pelvic inflammatory disease, severe abdominal pain, hematoma, severe allergic reaction, infections, bowel obstruction, and reopening of the hernia itself.
+The medical conditions associated with defective hernia mesh include erosion of the mesh, mesh migration, sepsis, bowel paralysis, perforation of internal organs, fistula, seroma, pelvic inflammatory disease, severe abdominal pain, hematoma, severe allergic reaction, infections, bowel obstruction, and reopening of the hernia itself.

-Talk to a Hernia Mesh Lawyer
+Talk to a C.R.
+Bard Hernia Mesh Lawyer